"What are diuretics and how do they work?

 Medical Editor: John P. Cunha, DO, FACOEP

-Mykrox (metolazone) Tablet is an antihypertensive drug used to treat high blood pressure.
-It is available in generic form.
+Mykrox (metolazone) Tablet is a diuretic (water pill) and antihypertensive drug used to treat high blood pressure.
+Mykrox is available in generic form.
 Common side effects of Mykrox include dizziness, headache, muscle cramps, fatigue, joint pain and swelling, chest pain, lightheadedness, blurred vision, loss of appetite, stomach upset, diarrhea, or constipation.

 The recommended dosage of Mykrox is one tablet taken once a day.
 Zaroxolyn, Furosemide, alcohol, narcotics, diuretics, corticosteroids, lithium, insulin, and methenamine may interact with Mykrox.
 Tell your doctor all medications you take.
 Before taking Mykrox tell your doctor if you have impaired renal function.
 If you are pregnant only take Mykrox if clearly needed.
 Do not take Mykrox if you are breastfeeding.

 Our Mykrox (metolazone) Tablet Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.